GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <details>
   <summary style="font-size:20px;font-weight:bold">Can I onboard my GSIB device to SEED?</summary>

   No, you can't onboard your GSIB device to SEED.
-SEED is an MDM solution only for an internet (which is not a GSIB) device.
-Hence, you can onboard only your internet (which is not a GSIB) device to SEED.
+SEED is an MDM solution only for an Internet Device, which is not a GSIB device.

   </details>
   <hr/>